-If we want all children to reach the same level, we need to put learning for the long-term ahead of short-term-gain performances by really looking at our teaching and redesigning it around the ideas and benefits of maths mastery we’ve discussed here.
+If we want all different students, with different learning profiles to reach the same level, we need to put learning for the long-term ahead of short-term-gain performances by really looking at our teaching and redesigning it around the ideas and benefits of maths mastery we’ve discussed here.

-It’s further worth remembering that it will take time for the full impacts of differentiation to be known.
-There may be some short-term improvements, but the real strength of mastery-based differentiation strategies is in the impact they can have across a child’s education.
+It’s further worth remembering that it will take time for the full impacts of differentiation in the classroom to be known.
+There may be some short-term improvements for different groups of students, but the real strength of mastery-based differentiation and other quality first teaching strategies is in the impact they can have across a child’s education.